 Sant’Ignazio di Loyola

 Also located in this Pantheon area is the Church of St. Ignatius of Loyola – founder of the Jesuits.
 The dome in this church is painted.
 It is an optical illusion.
 And in the piazza the buildings across from the church are also an optical illusion.
+The piazza is spectacular place to visit and enjoy.

 Piazza di Sant’Ignazio designed by Raguzzinni 1727 is like a stage set that comes to life each day.
 The building facades, which are illusions, like Andrea Pozzo’s painted “Dome” of St. Ignatius’s ascent into Paradise inside Sant’Ignazio, a must see point of interest in Rome.
 Stand on circular marker set into floor where nave meets cross, then move forward to alter and look up again to get for effect of illusion of false dome.